VSchwift/VSchwift/README.md

 - 👋 Hi, I’m @VSchwift
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Statistics
+- 🌱 I’m currently learning Statistics and Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...